 On successful completion of the course students will be able to:

 1. Understand the concepts of computer systems and information systems;

 3. Identify their data management needs and effectively manage their data resources;

-4. Make effective use of various data management tools and other appropriate software tools.
+4. Make effective use of data management and analysis tools for decision-making;